abolfazl-khakbaz/descriptiontabs/README.md

 A collection of small UI/UX and animation projects built with HTML,CSS, and JavaScript: Description Tabs
 # Description Tabs Component

-A responsive hamburger menu built with HTML, CSS, and vanilla JavaScript.
+A responsive description tabs built with HTML, CSS, and vanilla JavaScript.
 This component was part of a larger commercial project and is shared here as a standalone module for demonstration purposes.

 ---